• Explore. Learn. Thrive. Fastlane Media Network

 There’s no point in finding a great platform if you can’t afford it.

-Most ecommerce platforms have tiered pricing structures so they can be viable for a variety of businesses, regardless of budget.
+Most ecommerce platforms have tiered pricing structures to be viable for various businesses, regardless of budget.
 If you find one you like, take the time to study each of their pricing plans to ensure that, should you commit, it will deliver what you need and not take you over budget.

 Integrations

-Most of the major platforms enable integrations into all the major systems you may be using (CRM, ERP, etc.) but don’t take this as a given.
+Most significant platforms enable integrations into all the major systems you may use (CRM, ERP, etc.), but don’t take this as a given.

 Always check the platform you are considering will integrate with your existing technology stack.